Principles, Practices, and Caveats of Linking

 In practice, we convert the pointers within your digital edition into canonical reference

-citations (A.S.Sp. for modern texts, Sp. for semi-diplomatic transcriptions) and links
+citations (A.S.Sp. for modernized texts, Sp. for semi-diplomatic transcriptions) and

-at build time.
-Although the rendered citation gives A.S.Sp. numbers, clicking on the
+links at build time.
+Although the rendered citation gives A.S.Sp. numbers, clicking

 In practice, we convert the pointers within your print edition into local reference